Arts in Education Grants

 Our First Step and Community Consortium grants support arts organizations, schools, nonprofits, and government agencies committed to building community partnerships that improve the quality and quantity of arts education for K-12 students in public schools in Washington State.
 Grants may support curriculum development, long-term residencies led by teaching artists, professional development for classroom teachers or teaching artists, or other strategies that improve teaching and learning in the arts for all students.
 Grantees must align their programs with state standards in the arts, and develop authentic approaches for assessing student learning in the arts.
 ArtsWA funding will support in-school arts education; extra-curricular arts education programs are not eligible.

 A long-term goal of our Arts in Education grants is to develop sustainable and systemic support for arts education in all districts.
-New for Fiscal Year 2018: we have added expectations for applicants related to equity, access, inclusion and social justice.
+We expect our grantees to address equity, access, inclusion and social justice in their work.
 Please read the complete Application Guidelines and Review Criteria documents, available on the First Step and Community Consortium pages, for all of the information.

 The primary difference between the two grant programs is the size, scope, and capacity of the partnerships and their programs.

 The First Step grant supports programs with a smaller scope or a newer partnership, and may include foundation-building strategies as well as offering programs in schools.
 Grant funding ranges from $1,000-$5,000.

 The Community Consortium grant supports more established programs – they require more significant partnership commitments, and are expected to have more developed approaches for planning, implementing, and evaluating their arts education work.
 These grants are on a two-year cycle, with annual funding amounts expected to be in the range of $5,000-$18,000.